 Women and men from Fort Worth, Dallas, Plano, Frisco, and surrounding areas seeking a facelift at our Grapevine practice often worry that their faces make them look older than they feel on the inside.
 Another concern is that deep facial creases and sagging skin can make them appear unhappy or tired, which is not the image they want to convey.

 In social interactions, your face is one of the first things people will notice.
 Since first impressions can be lasting, it is unfortunate that the face is also one of the first areas to show signs of aging.
 Over the years, the facial skin deteriorates due to the effects of gravity, sun exposure, and the stresses of daily life.
-Dr. Michael Bogdan specializes in modern facelift techniques that correct these concerns and restore a more youthful, rested appearance to the face.
+Dr. Michael Bogdan and Dr. Roger Cason specialize in modern facelift techniques that correct these concerns and restore a more youthful, rested appearance to the face.

-Dr. Michael Bogdan brings the benefits of both extensive training and years of experience in the area of facelift surgery to his patients.
-Dr. Bogdan is one of only a select few plastic surgeons in the country who have undergone formal post-graduate training in aesthetic surgery, having completed a highly sought-after fellowship at the prestigious Manhattan Eye, Ear & Throat Hospital in association with the Institute of Reconstructive Plastic Surgery at New York University Medical Center.
-During this fellowship, he trained with some of the leaders in the field of aesthetic plastic surgery and acquired advanced techniques that he uses for every facial plastic surgery he performs.
+Dr. Michael Bogdan and Dr. Roger Cason brings the benefits of both extensive training and years of experience in the area of facelift surgery to his patients.
+They both are among the select few plastic surgeons in the country who have undergone formal post-graduate training in aesthetic surgery.
+Dr. Bogdan completed a highly sought-after fellowship at the Manhattan Eye, Ear & Throat Hospital, and Dr. Cason completed the prestigious aesthetic surgery fellowship at the Dallas Plastic Surgery Institute.
+During their respective fellowships, they trained with some of the leaders in the field of aesthetic plastic surgery and acquired advanced techniques that they use for every facial plastic surgery they perform.

 Are You a Good Candidate for Facelift?